 This verse (2 Peter 3:8) has nothing to do with a calendar year or day as we know it.
-If we read on (verse 9) it becomes apparent that this is actually a metaphor, as in God’s patience is long “The Lord is not slack concerning his promise, as some men count slackness” (2 Peter 3:9).
+If we read (verse 9) it becomes apparent that this is actually a metaphor, as God’s patience is long “The Lord is not slack concerning his promise, as some men count slackness” (2 Peter 3:9).

-The bible is full of examples of what God considered a day to be, especially as it related to Adam and mankind.
+The Bible is full of examples of what God considered a day to be, especially as it related to Adam and mankind.
 One day was a cycle which consisted of day as (morning) and night as (evening) not one thousand of them (Genesis 1:3-5, 16-19).

 When we say Adam lived 930 years, we don’t claim that he lived 930,000 years.

 It did not take God one thousand years to create man on that 6th day.
 Sort of sounds like the creation took 6000 years, and that is why God needed to rest on the seventh day.
-Did God need a 1000 year break to recuperate?
-Not very likely knowing God is all powerful.
+Did God need a 1000-year break to recuperate?
+Not very likely knowing God is all-powerful.

 I am confident that the writers understood a day to be one “earthly day” not one thousand earthly days.
 There is no biblical evidence that anyone ever thought otherwise.

 The Proof #1

 This can be easily proven, especially for those who proclaim that Jesus is God because Jesus said he would be killed and then rise again in three days (Mark 8:31); this he did.